b. May 24, 1883 Keokuk, Iowa |

 Stage Door Canteen.

-Three soldiers fall for three gals who work at the Hollywood Canteen, but the real interest in this patriotic musical is the appearance by literally dozens of stars as entertainers (and staff) for the servicemen on leave.(AMG-Unknown)
+Three soldiers fall for three gals who work at the Hollywood Canteen, but the real interest in

 Top grossing film of 1943, US